When You Demand Strength and Sea-Keeping

 In 2007 Safehaven expanded their range with a new 16.5m version of their Interceptor pilot boat hull, necessitating further expansion with a new state of the art factory being built.
 In 2008 the Port of Sines, Portugal took delivery of the first 16.5m pilot vessel, and have been delighted with the vessel, "Our crew have been able to operate and undertake boarding in very rough conditions and they have been surprised by speed and excellent seakeeping.
 Now after two years and 3000 hours of operation without major problems Atalantida Azul has proved to be a very reliable, safe and comfortable pilot boat in rough weather"

 In 2009 their range was further expanded with a new 14.5m design to bridge the gap between their 13 and 16.5m designs.
-This has proved to be another very successful design with the first vessel being delivered in 2010 to the Port of Bordeaux.
+This proved to be another very successful design with the first vessel being delivered in 2010 to the Port of Bordeaux.
 A further vessel 'Skua' was delivered to the Port of Liverpool in 2011 and another to Malta, this being a fine testimony as to the intimate and friendly relationship Safehaven establish with their customers, as three years after the Malta pilots took delivery of their first Safehaven Pilot boat, they chose Safehaven Marine again to build their latest vessel, and in January of 2012, the Port of Liverpool again awarded Safehaven Marine a repeat contract to replace their fleet of pilot boats, ordering another Interceptor 48 pilot for delivery in 2013.
 "Having had 'Skua' in successful operational evaluation over the past year, we are very happy with our new Interceptor.
 Its abilities have allowed us to increase the Ports operational envelope, previously when conditions over the 'bar' reached 2m+ we were forced to close the port to shipping as it was not safe to transit pilots, however since operating 'Skua' we have been able to operate pilotage even when seas exceeded 3m+ and winds of 38kts".
-Yet another example of repeat business derived from a happy customer with the second vessel 'Turnstone being delivered in January 2013
+Yet another example of repeat business derived from a happy customer with the second vessel 'Turnstone being delivered in January 2013.
+By 2023 35 Pilot 48's had been built.

 Over the years Safehaven have been able, through experience, to engineer and equip their vessels so that down time through service or equipment failure is reduced to the minimum, with Frank commenting on this "Pilot vessels in particular have to be very well engineered, you always have to think to yourself, how will that component survive when punching through waves or impacting on a ships side, day in, day out for years, with often the minimum of preventative maintenance".